IamJackReed/reed/_posts/2011-05-05-a-wonderful-serenity-has-taken-possession-of-my-entire-soul.md

 ---
 ## **6. References**
-Ellis, A. (1962). *Reason and emotion in psychotherapy*.
+- Ellis, A. (1962).
+Reason and emotion in psychotherapy.
 Lyle Stuart.

-Passmore, J., & Nguyen, T. (2019).
+- Passmore, J., & Nguyen, T. (2019).
 Cognitive behavioural coaching.
-In J. Passmore (Ed.), *The Coaches’ Handbook: The Definitive Guide to the Process, Principles and Skills of Personal Coaching* (pp. 297–306).
+In J. Passmore (Ed.), The Coaches’ Handbook: The Definitive Guide to the Process, Principles and Skills of Personal Coaching (pp. 297–306).
 Kogan Page.